willgleich/gleich.tech/src/public/blog_docs/blog2.md

 With our new pubsub topic trigger, we are ready to test actual performance!
 Here is the following timeline of events on Oct 2nd:

 * 17:08:09 - Triggered Failure: `k scale deploy -n resume resume --replicas=0`
-* 17:10:46 - Google Monitoring Alert and Published Message at
+* 17:10:46 - Google Monitoring Alert and Published Message
 * Google Domain Mapping Status (note below is UTC vs MST):

     ```